akaGallo/APTP_project/README.md

   ```

 ### SIMPLE
-1. Open the Terminal 1 and run the following code:
+1. Open the TERMINAL 1 and run the following code:
 <p align="justify">Proceed with the following steps in terminal one to build the dependencies, compile the project, and host the PlanSys2 planner based on ROS.</p>

   ```bash